smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

    ### 2016/07/01 Firmware release
    **V3-Sprinter-Melzi_1_00** The original Eaglemoss Vector 3 firmware release.
    ### 2017/02/24 Firmware release
    **V3-Sprinter-Melzi_1_01** User community version.
 All future enhancements from Eaglemoss will be incorporated into this user community release.
-New features include an I2C driven LCD, the ability to use a Z height probe, M42 sopport, a simplified experimental I2C bus (pinched from Marlin) and PC style beep Error codes.
+New features include an I2C driven LCD, the ability to use a Z height probe, M42 support, a simplified experimental I2C bus (pinched from Marlin) and PC style beep Error codes.
    ### 2017/06/17 Firmware release
    **V3_Sprinter_Melzi_1_00a** The new Eaglemoss Vector 3 firmware release.
 Fixes the thermistor tables and improved thermistor error detection.